grittybobby/100-days-of-code/log.md

 Start again.
 Never despise the day of small (repeated) beginnings.
 Reading Up & Going.
 Learned JS is dynamically typed meaning variables can change their types as it flows through a program. toString and toFixed and declaring via "var a" or "const a".
 I also sent 2 tweets.
 Lets see how long I hang in there.

+DAY 4
+Thursday 1/5/18
+Blizzard today.
+Meeting cancelled.
+Start the React/Redux from Gridor on Udemy but learned that it is above me.
+Going to start Colt Steele's course again tomorrow.
+Marcy says she is going to start her paralegal course tomorrow irregardless of what that will do to our budget and that I should not depend on her to cover bills going forward.
+Wow! so much "for better or for worse".
+Jehovah please help me.